erfanalizada/flutter_theme_changer_erfan/README.md

 # Flutter Dynamic Theme Changer

 A Flutter package that allows you to easily change your app's theme color dynamically at runtime using Riverpod.
-It provides both a **full theme changer wrapper** and a **beautiful color picker widget**!
+It provides both a **full theme changer wrapper** and **two beautiful theme picker widgets**!

 ## ✨  Features

-- 🎨 Dynamic primary color theme switching.
+- 🎨 Dynamic primary color theme switching
-- 🧩 Ready-to-use ThemeColorPickerWidget and ThemeChanger.
+- 🧩 Two ready-to-use theme picker widgets:
+  - `ThemeColorPickerWidget`: An expandable color picker that can be placed anywhere(Great for floating).
+  - `ThemeDialogButton`: A convenient AppBar button that shows colors in a dialog.
+Great for all common use cases.
-- 🌈 Allow users to pick from customizable color palettes.
+- 🌈 Allow users to pick from customizable color palettes
-- 🚀 Built with Flutter Riverpod 2.0 (StateNotifier based).
+- 🚀 Built with Flutter Riverpod 2.0 (StateNotifier based)
-- 🎯 Simple API and easy integration.
+- 🎯 Simple API and easy integration
-- ✍️ Fully customizable if needed.
+- ✍️ Fully customizable if needed

 ## Getting started